PhysicsOfMobility/ridepy/doc/introduction.rst

 Introduction
 ============

-ridepy lets a user specify a `.FleetState` of :math:`n` vehicles with desired passenger capacities, as well as an ``iterator`` of `.TransportationRequest` objects, each containing:
+RidePy lets a user specify a `.FleetState` of :math:`n` vehicles with desired passenger capacities, as well as an ``iterator`` of `.TransportationRequest` objects, each containing: